 Personal

-Susan was born in 1958 in Beirut, Lebanon, and was raised in the Middle East, North Africa, England, France and the United States.
-Since 1988 she has lived in South Cambridgeshire, first in Foxton and then Meldreth, with her Dutch-born husband, Hans, who is a Professor of Modern Chinese History at the University of Cambridge.
-Their three sons have grown up locally, attending Thriplow Primary School and Melbourn Village College.
-The family has also spent several study years in China and Taiwan.
-Susan has been involved in tennis, toddler and playgroups at Foxton, Thriplow and Meldreth, and is a member of Friends of the River Shep.
-Through her children, she has supported the Melbourn Dynamos Football Club and community service ventures for the Duke of Edinburgh’s Award scheme.
-Susan and her family became British citizens in 2003.
+Susan was raised in Lebanon, Egypt, Tunisia, England, France and the United States.
+She and her Dutch-born husband, Hans, who is a Professor of Modern Chinese History at the University of Cambridge, have three sons who have grown up locally, attending Thriplow Primary School, Melbourn Village College and Long Road and Hills Road Sixth Form Colleges.
+The family has spent several years in China and Taiwan and became British citizens in 2003.

 Education

-Susan received her BA in History from Oberlin College in the United States, having studied also at the American University in Cairo.
+Susan studied Arabic and History at the American University in Cairo and Oberlin College in the USA.
 At Harvard University, she received an MA in Middle Eastern Studies and a Doctorate in Education.
-Her doctoral dissertation was a study of the politics of world history textbook publishing for the American secondary school market.

 Professional Work

-Susan has taught primary school at St. George’s School, Jerusalem, and Waterside School in Bishop’s Stortford, and has worked also at Cambridge University Press as a copy-editor for books in Arabic and Oriental Studies.
-She became a full-time mother when her first two children were born.
+Susan taught primary school at St. George’s School, Jerusalem, and Waterside School in Bishop’s Stortford, and has worked also at Cambridge University Press as a copy-editor for books in Arabic and Middle Eastern Studies.

 She is the author of a book, One Family’s Response to Terrorism: A Daughter’s Memoir, which explores the quest for legal justice in the aftermath of her father’s assassination in Lebanon in 1984, where he served as president of the American University of Beirut.